mongodb/docs-java-other/README.md

 ```

 Then copy the `build/docs` folder into the `apidocs` directory.
 For example,
-if the `mongo-java-driver` repo is on a sibling level with this repo:
+if the `mongo-java-driver` repo is on a sibling level with this repo, run the following command:

 ```sh
 cp -a ../mongo-java-driver/build/docs ./mongo-java-driver/<version>/apidocs